 Coastal Program Biologist

 Prior to coming to Point Blue, I banded birds in the white sand forests of the Amazon basin in Peru for an avian demography and population genetics study, and monitored snowy plover and least tern nesting at Oceano Dunes State Vehicular Recreation Area in San Luis Obispo County.
-I have worked for over 10 years on several research projects studying avian breeding biology in an Andean cloud forest in Peru, monitoring San Joaquin kit fox and blunt-nose leopard lizards in the Central Valley, studying monarch butterfly winter roosts on the Monterey coast, banding forest birds in Hawai’i, and studying foraging ecology of howler monkeys in Costa Rica.
+I have worked on research projects studying avian breeding biology in an Andean cloud forest in Peru, monitoring San Joaquin kit fox and blunt-nose leopard lizards in the Central Valley, studying monarch butterfly winter roosts on the Monterey coast, banding forest birds in Hawai’i, and studying foraging ecology of howler monkeys in Costa Rica.

+In my work I strive to integrate sustainable land use practices, evidence-based management and policy decisions, and public outreach to protect both human communities and the natural environment.
 When not climbing sand dunes looking for plover chicks on Vandenberg’s beaches, I enjoy native plant gardening, harboring native bees in my yard, baking goodies with locally-grown fruit, and photographing wild things.

 Email: Jamie Miller